 4. Season the pork with soy sauce, salt, chili paste, and chili flakes.
 Taste and make sure it's just a little bit saltier and spicier than you like.
 If it's exactly how you like it, add a little more salt and chili!

 5. Fold in the cubes of tofu until evenly distributed.
 Continue to cook until tofu is just heated through, about 5 minutes.
 Fold in green onion and optional cilantro until evenly distributed.
 Drizzle over sesame oil.

-6. Unless you have a very massive pot, it's best to cook the noodles in two batches so their mass doesn't drop the water temperature too much.
-Tease apart 1 package Umi ramen noodles and add to boiling water.
+6. Tease apart Umi ramen noodles and add to boiling water.
 Stir and cook for 2 minutes.
-The water should return to a boil within the first minute.
-Remove from water with tongs to strainer and drain well.
-Repeat with second package.
 Drain well.
-Divide between four bowls.
+Divide between three bowls.
 Top with a heaping serving of pork and tofu.
 Serve with extra chili oil on the table.
 Encourage everyone to really mix the noodles and toppings together.
 Enjoy!